zorawar87/vsm/README.md

     * An address in the code section (valid for `/JXXXX?/`, but not enforced)

 # Note #
-VSM is obviously insecure.
+* VSM is obviously insecure.
 Jumps are unchecked.
 The entire memory is virtually executable.
-It, however, does account for a subset of issues.
+* For more details, see `spec.pdf`